-The WRD completed construction of its Albert Robles Center for Water Recycling and Environmental Learning (ARC), formerly known as the Groundwater Reliability Improvement Project (GRIP) Advanced Water Treatment Facility (AWTF) and received final approval from the Los Angeles Regional Water Quality Control Board in January 2020 to discharge product water to the Montebello Forebay Spreading Grounds.
+The WRD completed construction of the ARC, formerly known as the GRIP Advanced Water Treatment Facility (AWTF) and received final approval from the Los Angeles Regional Water Quality Control Board in January 2020 to discharge product water to the Montebello Forebay Spreading Grounds.
 ARC will offset the current use of imported water at the spreading grounds by providing up to 10,000 AFY of advanced treated recycled water for groundwater recharge.
 Due to the high quality of the AWTF effluent, an additional 11,000 AFY of tertiary recycled water can also be used, offsetting the need for imported water at the spreading grounds.
 The primary goals of ARC are to:

-- Provide a sustainable and reliable supply for replenishing the Basins; - Protect and improve groundwater quality; - Minimize the environmental/energy footprint; - Comply with pertinent regulatory requirements employing an institutionally feasible approach; - Minimize cost to agencies using groundwater; and
+• Provide a sustainable and reliable supply for replenishing the Basins;

+- Protect and improve groundwater quality; - Minimize the environmental/energy footprint; - Comply with pertinent regulatory requirements employing an institutionally feasible approach; and - Minimize cost to agencies using groundwater.

-Using tertiary recycled water supplied by the SDLAC's San Jose Creek Water Reclamation Plant, the ARC AWTF will produce at least 10,000 AFY of highly treated recycled water for groundwater recharge in the Montebello Forebay.
+Using tertiary recycled water supplied by the LACSD's San Jose Creek Water Reclamation Plant, the ARC AWTF will produce at least 10,000 AFY of highly treated recycled water for groundwater recharge in the Montebello Forebay.
 Specifically, the advanced treated water will be diverted to both the San Gabriel and Rio Hondo spreading basins via two (2) turnout/diversion structures that were constructed by WRD in 2016.

-In 2018, the Title 22 Engineering Report was completed and the final permit to operate the new AWTF was adopted by the Los Angeles Regional Water Quality Control Board.
-The project is being funded from a combination of 2015 Bond Proceeds, 2018 Bond Proceeds California State Revolving Fund (SRF) Loan and Grant Proceeds, SRF, United States Bureau of Reclamation Title XVI Grant, and a River's and Mountains Conservancy Grant, respectively.
+The capital cost of the project is being funded from a combination of 2015 Bond Proceeds, 2018 Bond Proceeds, California State Revolving Fund (SRF) Loan and Grant Proceeds, SRF, United States Bureau of Reclamation Title XVI Grant, and a River's and Mountains Conservancy Grant, respectively.